Wakulla State Forest

 The Wakulla State Forest is in the U.S. state of Florida.
-The 4897 acre forest is located in the panhandle, near Tallahassee; it includes a major tract in Wakulla County and a small tract, the former Woodville State Forest, in Leon County.
+The 4897 acre forest is located in the panhandle, near Tallahassee; it includes a major tract in Wakulla County, a two small tracts, one of them the former Woodville State Forest, in Leon County.
 The forest is also a Wildlife Management Area managed by the Florida Fish and Wildlife Conservation Commission.